shunya-kato/RoSteALS/README.md

 We tested with pytorch 1.11, torchvision 0.12 and cuda 11.3, but other pytorch versions probably work as well.
 To reproduce the environment, please check [dependencies](dependencies).

 # Inference example
 Run the following script to download our 100-bit RoSteALS pretrained model checkpoint (520MB).
-It also downloads the frozen VQVAE autoencoder necessary if you want to train your own model later:
+It also downloads the frozen vq-f4 autoencoder necessary if you want to train your own model later:

 ```
 bash download_models.sh